Louisville becomes latest No. 1 to lose, falls to Texas Tech

 There was no court storming at the Garden — but another AP No. 1 bit the dust in an upset.
 It’s the third time an unranked team has beaten an AP No. 1 this season.

+Then again, no team can be counted out this season against the hoops heavyweights.

-Moretti buried two straight 3s midway through the second half for an 11-point lead that gave the Red Raiders the space they needed.
+Moretti buried two straight 3s midway through the second half (he missed his eight other attempts) for an 11-point lead that gave the Red Raiders the space they needed.
 Chris Clarke hit another 3 for Texas Tech and it went into a timeout with a seven-point lead.

 Louisville could never make a run, and Nwora was held below his 21.4 scoring average.
 Louisville missed 3s, layups and generally looked lethargic on offense.
 Down eight, guard Darius Perry was whistled for a charge in the paint and the unraveling Cards were about out of chances.